-AIOps Labsedit
+AIOps Labs

-AIOps Labs is a part of Machine Learning in Kibana which provides features that use advanced statistical methods to help you interpret your data and its behavior.
+editAIOps Labs is a part of Machine Learning in Kibana which provides features that use advanced statistical methods to help you interpret your data and its behavior.

-Log rate analysisedit
+Log rate analysis

-Log rate analysis is a feature that uses advanced statistical methods to identify reasons for increases or decreases in log rates.
+editLog rate analysis uses advanced statistical methods to identify reasons for increases or decreases in log rates and displays the statistically significant data in a tabular format.
 It makes it easy to find and investigate causes of unusual spikes or drops by using the analysis workflow view.
 Examine the histogram chart of the log rates for a given data view, and find the reason behind a particular change possibly in millions of log events across multiple fields and values.

 Select a spike or drop in the log event histogram chart to start the analysis.
 It identifies statistically significant field-value combinations that contribute to the spike or drop and displays them in a table.
 You can optionally choose to summarize the results into groups.
 The table also shows an indicator of the level of impact and a sparkline showing the shape of the impact in the chart.
 Hovering over a row displays the impact on the histogram chart in more detail.
 You can inspect a field in Discover, further investigate in Log pattern analysis, or copy the table row information as a query filter to the clipboard by selecting the corresponding option under the Actions column.
 You can also pin a table row by clicking on it then move the cursor to the histogram chart.
 It displays a tooltip with exact count values for the pinned field which enables closer investigation.